-Following nearly 4 years of negotiations with riverfront parcel’s owner, Union Pacific Railroad, the land was purchased at $60 million, a deal that was almost lost to rising real estate prices in river-adjacent communities. $25 million of the cost was secured through state funds and the remaining cost will be financed by Municipal Improvement Corporation of Los Angeles (MICLA), allowing the City to borrow the money and pay it back at a cost of $4.2 million annually over 30 years.
+Following nearly four years of negotiations with the riverfront parcel’s owner, Union Pacific Railroad, the land was purchased at $60 million, a deal that was almost lost to rising real estate prices in river-adjacent communities.
+Twenty-five million of the cost was secured through state funds and the remaining cost will be financed by Municipal Improvement Corporation of Los Angeles (MICLA), allowing the city to borrow the money and pay it back at a cost of $4.2 million annually over 30 years.

 City officials expect $25.4 million in federal funding for the property, but that funding may now be at risk following a declaration by President Trump to withhold federal funds from so-called sanctuary cities, including Los Angeles.